 Cichlids are not very aggressive and settle down easily.
 They just flare their gills to show their aggressiveness or superiority.
 These fish are usually only aggressive when they are breeding.
 Overall, they are peaceful and shy.

-However, a good advice is to keep these fish in a species-only tank or aquarium because if there are other more noisy or energetic fish, things might get worse.
+However, a piece of good advice is to keep these fish in a species-only tank or aquarium because if there are other more noisy or energetic fish, things might get worse.
 Some good tankmates of cichlids include goodeids, swordtails, rainbowfish, armoured suckermouth, and small to medium-sized central American characins.